GianOrtiz/kcr/README.md

 ## Contributing

 If you have anything to contribute to the project feel free to open an issue or merge request.
 I will not provide a good support to this project as I made it for fun.
+There is a development guide [here](/docs/development.md).

 **NOTE:** Run `make help` for more information on all potential `make` targets